Quick inner navigation:

 Plus500 has its headquarters in Israel, with subsidiary companies in various part of the world such as United Kingdom, Cyprus, Australia, New Zealand, South Africa, Singapore, and Bulgaria.
 This has made it possible for them to be able to serve a large number of traders across All of Europe (Expect Belgium).
 Most African and Asian Countries clients are not allowed to register on their platform.
 Clients from the USA are also not welcomed on their platform.

-Plus500 is also listed on the London Stock Exchange AIM section under the ticker (PUSH).
-But it does not have a bank partnership.
+Plus500 is also listed on the London Stock Exchange AIM section under the ticker (PLUS).

-Plus500 is a well-regulated broker.
-The broker is authorized to operate by all it subsidiaries home country financial regulatory bodies.
+Plus500 is authorized to operate by all it subsidiaries home country financial regulatory bodies.
 These bodies include; Financial Conduct Authority ( FCA ), the Cyprus Securities and Exchange Commission ( CySEC ), the Australian Securities and Investments Commission ( ASIC ), the Monetary Authority of Singapore ( MAS ), and the Israel Securities Authority ( ISA ).
 This has shown that any Plus500 complaint will be well handled across any of these bodies, which reduces your chances of being frustrated out of your hard-earned money.

 How Plus500 work?